awsdocs/aws-codestar-user-guide/doc_source/setting-up.md

 Complete these steps to set up federated user permissions:

-1. Sign in to the IAMconsole as a root user, an IAM administrator user in the account, or an IAM user or federated user with the associated **AdministratorAccess** managed policy or equivalent\.
+1. Sign in to the IAM console as a root user, an IAM administrator user in the account, or an IAM user or federated user with the associated **AdministratorAccess** managed policy or equivalent\.
 Attach the **`AWSCodeStarFullAccess`** managed policy to the federated user role that is used to create the project\.
 See [Attach the AWSCodeStarFullAccess Managed Policy to the Federated User's Role](security_iam_service-with-iam.md#security_iam_service-with-iam-roles-federated-attach-FullAccess)\.

 1. Sign in to the AWS CodeStar console as the IAM user with `AWSCodeStarFullAccess` attached who will create the project, and then create your project as described in [Step 1: Create an AWS CodeStar Project](getting-started.md#getting-started-create)\.
 AWS CodeStar creates Owner, Contributor, and Viewer managed policies for the project\.
 As the federated user project creator, your project Owner permissions are not applied automatically\.
 You might not be able to access all project resources\.